MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-This article describes how to collect diagnostic logs and send them to Microsoft for identifying and fixing any issues with your Azure Stack HCI solution.
-It also provides information on one known issue in this release associated with log collection and its workaround.
+This article describes how to collect diagnostic logs and send them to Microsoft to identify and fix any issues with your Azure Stack HCI solution.
+The article also provides information on known issue with log collection and the associated workaround.

-In this release, you can manually send log files to Microsoft or you can provide consent during deployment to allow Microsoft to utilize the diagnostics logs for troubleshooting.
+You can manually collect diagnostic logs and allow Microsoft to utilize them for troubleshooting purposes by providing consent during deployment.

-## Collect logs manually using PowerShell
+## Collect logs via PowerShell

 Use the `Send-DiagnosticData` cmdlet to manually collect and send diagnostic logs to Microsoft.
 You can run this cmdlet from any Azure Stack HCI server node.